Bob Stanley (musician): Record labels

 In the late 1980s and early 1990s, Stanley briefly ran a record label called Caff Records, which released 17 7" singles, all limited to 500 copies, including early singles by the Manic Street Preachers and Pulp.
 Between 1992 and 1994, Stanley and Saint Etienne bandmate Pete Wiggs ran the indie label Icerink Records; the most notable act to emerge from this endeavour was the girl-group Shampoo.
 In 1996, Stanley ran EMIDisc, again alongside Wiggs, backed by EMI Director of A&R Tris Penna.
 The label was to be an EMI sub-label devoted to new talent.
 The label was short-lived, releasing albums by Kenickie and Denim.
 Stanley and Wiggs also previously ran a CD imprint called Eclipse through Universal.
 Stanley started his own imprint, Croydon Municipal, via Cherry Red in 2012, specialising in music from the mid-twentieth century.

 Record collecting

 Stanley is known for his large collection of vinyl records.
 When Saint Etienne are between projects, he DJs, playing generally 1960s and 1970s pop music and soul.
 With Wiggs, he ran a club called Don't Laugh in the mid-1990s in Maida Vale.
 Cherrybomb, a girl group night in Bloomsbury, ran from 2006 to 2009.

 He regularly works as a consultant for reissue record labels, notably Ace Records.
 English Weather, which he compiled with bandmate Pete Wiggs, was named The Guardians Album of the Week in January 2017.
 He has written liner notes for many reissues, including box sets by Joe Meek, Sandie Shaw and the Searchers.

 Personal life

+Stanley was previously married to Anneliese Midgley, but the couple later divorced, remaining close friends.
+She later became MP for Knowsley, Stanley having supported her election campaign by allowing her to use the band's track "Only Love Can Break Your Heart" in a campaign video.

 Stanley lives with his girlfriend and their son, dividing his time between London and West Yorkshire.
-He is of Scottish and Ukrainian Jewish descent.